Ultrasonic Gun Cleaner Complete Guide

 Calculating Chemistry & Tank Size:

-As mentioned above, the MC Gun Cleaner is a concentrate and needs to be diluted with water.
+As mentioned above, the MC Gun Cleaner Concentrate is alkaline detergent and needs to be diluted with water.
 Below is a guide on how to determine the amount of cleaner to add to have your solution at 5%.

 - Length x Width x Fill Height = Solution Volume (Gallons)